 I am so very pleased that you are considering a professional career in the challenging, gratifying, and expanding practice fields of Social Work.
 Individuals, families, neighborhoods and communities are affected by many complex social forces.
 Social workers trained in a Generalist foundation recognize the importance of identifying those forces that prevent people from accessing resources and achieving their highest potential.
-Social work has a long and rich tradition of attending to the dreams, aspirations and needs of those struggling with the effects of poverty, discrimination, violence, various forms of disability, and societal exclusion.
+Social work has a long and rich tradition of attending to the dreams, aspirations and needs of those struggling with the effects of discrimination, oppression, violence, poverty, various forms of disability, and societal exclusion.

 A BSW from Park University will prepare you to assume your place in molding and shaping a better society.
 You will learn how social welfare policy has a profound influence on peoples' circumstances, decisions and on how social work is organized and delivered.
 You will learn various theories which serve to help us gain a deeper understanding for how human beings behave in the social environment.
 You will learn the importance of research in guiding and directing helping efforts that are effective and efficient.
 And, you will gain a range of interpersonal helping skills, including relationship building, assessing for strengths in people and in communities, and how to collaboratively develop strategies for advocating on behalf of those who lack power and influence.
 Integrating themes of the curriculum are Strengths Perspective, Social and Economic Justice, and Multicultural Competence from a global perspective.

 If you have any questions please do not hesitate to contact us.
 We look forward to possibly meeting you one day in this beautiful learning setting that is Park University.